juanroig4t/juanroig4t/README.md

 ## About me

 - 📲 Mobile developer
-- 🔭 I’m currently working on NttData
+- 🔭 I’m currently working on Ntt Data
 - 🏡 Living in Spain
 <br>